dspinellis/fanmod-cmd/README.md

 options from the gui are available.

 # build & run
+* Ensure the wxWidgets Cross-platform C++ GUI toolkit is installed (e.g. package libwxgtk3.0-dev under Debian or module wxWidgets/3.0.2)
-build with './makefiles/make.sh.linux'
+* build with './makefiles/make.sh.linux'
-the macos version is not supported!
+* the macos version is not supported!

 run './fanmod-cmd --help' to see all available options